travetto/travetto/module/cache/README.md

 Provides a foundational structure for integrating caching at the method level.
 This allows for easy extension with a variety of providers, and is usable with or without [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di).
 The code aims to handle use cases surrounding common/basic usage.

 ## Decorators
 The caching framework provides method decorators that enables simple use cases.
-One of the requirements to use the caching decorators is that the method arguments, and return values need to be serializable into JSON, or are a node Readable stream.
-Any other data types are not currently supported and would require manual usage of the caching services directly.
+One of the requirements to use the caching decorators is that the method arguments, and return values need to be serializable into JSON.
+Any other data types are not currently supported and would require either manual usage of the caching services directly, or specification of serialization/deserialization routines in the cache config.

 Additionally, to use the decorators you will need to have a [`CacheStore`](./src/store/types.ts) object accessible on the class instance.
 This can be dependency injected, or manually constructed.
 The decorators will detect the field at time of method execution, which decouples construction of your class from the cache construction.